-Olivia Newton John's iconic black leather Grease outfit gave everyone chills and, yes, they were multiplying.
-It turns out, in addition to being electrifying, the outfit is also incredibly profitable.
-The jacket and skin-tight pants worn by Newton-John in the 1978 film sold at Julien's Auction for $405,700.
-The jacket sold to an anonymous bidder for $243,200, while the pants sold for $162,500 to a different buyer.
+The jacket and skin-tight pants worn by Newton-John in the closing scene of the 1978 film sold at Julien's Auction for $405,700 in November.
+The jacket was sold to the anonymous bidder for $243,200, while the pants sold for $162,500 to a different buyer.

 Now battling cancer for the third time since 1992, Newton-John decided to sell over 500 items from throughout her career to benefit her cancer center in Australia.
 All proceeds from the sale of the outfit go to the Olivia Newton-John Cancer Wellness & Research Centre in Melbourne.
 In addition to the black leather ensemble, Newton-John auctioned off more personal items and memorabilia from her career, including the "Sandy" Pink Ladies jacket, a Grease poster and a pair of bell-bottom jeans worn on "The Midnight Special."